pantheon-systems/documentation/source/docs/articles/sites/migrate/wordpress-site-networks.md

 **Codebase** - all executable code, including core, plugins, themes, and libraries.
 Stored in the `~/code` directory.

-When you [created a compatible site archive](/docs/articles/sites/migrate/export-an-existing-wordpress-site#manually-create-separate-site-archives), you may have needed to move blog-specific uploads directories located outside of `wp-content/uploads` into `wp-content/uploads`, and replace the original directories with symlinks to their new homes.
+When you [created a compatible site archive](/docs/articles/sites/migrate/export-an-existing-wordpress-site#manually-create-separate-site-archives), you may have needed to move blog-specific uploads directories located outside of `wp-content/uploads` into `wp-content/uploads`, and replaced the original directories with symlinks to their new homes.
 If you haven't done so, please do so now.

-It's important to analyze the differences between our upstream's [`wp-config.php`](https://github.com/pantheon-systems/wordpress-network/blob/master/wp-config.php) and [`.gitignore`](https://github.com/pantheon-systems/wordpress-network/blob/master/.gitignore) and the same file in your site's codebase.
-Preserve any logic in the original that is compatible with the platform, and merge the two versions of each file.
+In more recent versions of WordPress multisite, blog-specific uploads are stored in `wp-content/uploads/sites/<id>`.

-You can use Git to import your existing code and commit history.
-If you don’t have a Git version controlled codebase, the following will still work.
+Import your existing code and commit history via Git.
+If you don’t have a Git version controlled codebase, the following will walk you through the initialization process.

 1. Navigate to your existing site's code directory in a local terminal.
 If your existing code is not version controlled with Git, run: